anujkumar025/Vote-App-with-MongoDB/README.md

     ```

     The frontend server will typically run on `http://localhost:3000` and the backend server on `http://localhost:5000`.

-## Deployment
-The application is deployed and accessible at [Deployment Link](https://66b12d45561fe1081d218b62--classy-sorbet-08fbc5.netlify.app/).

 ## Usage
 1. **Register/Login**: Users can register with an email and password or use Google authentication to log in.